Phase transitions in when feedback is useful

-For the developmentally fixed parameters like architecture, we cannot easily alter the system experimentally, and it may be unreasonable to assume that properties in a real biological system can be unambiguously mapped to any particular value in our abstract theoretical system.
+Our mathematical system's crucial theoretical parameters relate to biological quantities in three ways: as context-dependent parameters (time constant of the stimulus dynamics, sensory SNR), as neural parameters that could potentially be manipulated experimentally (feedforward and feedback SNR), and as developmentally-fixed parameters of the system (feedforward and feedback architecture).
+Testing our predicted dependence on these three types of parameters requires different considerations.
+First, the context-dependent parameters are by far the easiest to manipulate experimentally.
+One can control the stimulus to adjust the observations' SNR and the world state timescale, and measure whether any response suppression is modulated by these controlled parameters as shown in Fig~\ref{fig:Ratio_TimeScale}.
+Second, the internal computational parameters like neural noise may be controllable through stimulus changes or experimental techniques of causal manipulation.
+For example, electrical or optogenetic stimulation could directly inject neural variability.
+Another approach could be based on the fact that neural noise variance tends to increase with firing rate, so one could test our predictions about computational noise by elevating firing rates.
+Such methods could include providing a background sensory stimulus, or direct neural stimulation to increase baseline activity.
+In any case, it would be important to apply either natural manipulations or chronic unnatural ones to give the brain enough time and experience to optimize its computations.
+And finally, for the developmentally fixed parameters like architecture, we cannot easily alter the system experimentally, and it may be unreasonable to assume that properties in a real biological system can be unambiguously mapped to any particular value in our abstract theoretical system.